 Leanor Bailey Hodge

 Leanor Bailey Hodge is a Deputy Counsel with the North Carolina State Bar in Raleigh.
 She counsels the NCSB's Grievance Committee and prosecuting lawyers for ethics violations before the Disciplinary Hearing Commission.

 Prior to joining the NCSB in 2008, Leanor was a litigation partner at the law firm of Manning Fulton & Skinner PA in Raleigh, and a prosecutor in Philadelphia and Chicago.
 Leanor frequently lectures for the Mecklenburg County Bar on ethical and professional topics.

-Leanor received her B.B.A. degree from Howard University in 1993 and her J.D. degree from Temple University in 1996.
+Leanor received her B.B.A. from Howard University and her J.D. from Temple University.

 Candace A. Hoffman

 Candace A. Hoffman is the Field Coordinator with the North Carolina Lawyers Assistance Program in Raleigh.
 She is a licensed North Carolina lawyer and recovery enthusiast.
 As Field Coordinator, Candace assists the Executive Director and clinical staff in LAP volunteer management, in providing administrative support for clinical staff to ensure continuity of care, treatment placement, reporting and program support.